The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Pro tip

-• Hold lace with another yarn to add a soft halo and warmth without dramatically changing the main fabric.
+• Hold lace with another yarn to add a soft halo and warmth.

 Ideal projects: